MartinBernstorff/gokid/README.md

 Gokid looks for configuration files in the current directory, or any parent directory.
 It uses the values from the first config it encounters.

 ## Roadmap
-* p3: Support creating a PR from an existing branch.
-Prompt for confirmation.

-* p4: Support deleting the current change

 * p4: Go through the code and see if we use pointers where it makes sense